Night Caller from Outer Space

-Night Caller from Outer Space, also known as simply The Night Caller or Blood Beast from Outer Space, is a British 1965 science fiction film directed by John Gilling.
-It is based on Frank Crisp's novel The Night Callers.
+Night Caller from Outer Space (also known as The Night Caller and Blood Beast from Outer Space) is a British 1965 science fiction film directed by John Gilling and starring John Saxon, Maurice Denham and Patricia Haines.
+It was written by Jim O'Connolly based on Frank Crisp's 1961 novel The Night Callers.
 A colourised version of the film was released in 2011.

 Plot

-Scientist Dr Morley and his American associate Jack Costain (John Saxon) detect a meteorite heading to Earth.
+Scientist Dr Morley and his American associate Jack Costain detect a meteorite heading to Earth.
 After determining where the meteorite has crashed, they and their aides investigate a meteorite in the British countryside, discovering that it is an alien device from Ganymede, a moon of Jupiter.
 The device is in the shape of a small sphere.

-While working nights at the lab, secretary Ann Barlow (Patricia Haines) sees something moving in the lab.
+While working nights at the lab, secretary Ann Barlow sees something moving in the lab.
 Dr Morley attempts to communicate with the creature, but he is killed.
-The creature escapes the lab.
-Costain begins to track the creature.
+When the creature escapes the lab, Costain begins to track it.

-Shortly thereafter, teenage girls begin to go missing after answering an advertisement in 'Bikini Girl' magazine.
-It turns out the alien wants to use women from Earth for breeding purposes.
+Shortly thereafter, teenage girls begin to go missing after answering an advertisement in Bikini Girl magazine.
+It turns out the alien wants to use women from Earth for breeding.